 2. Maid of the Mist Boat Tour

 Once you’re on the Maid of the Mist, hold on for a boat ride like you’ve never experienced before!
-Operating since 1846 as a sightseeing tour, the Maid of the Mist can hold up to 600 visitors on each of its two double-decker boats.
-Famous visitors to the boat have included Princess Diana, President Jimmy Carter and Mikhail Gorbachev.
+Operating since 1846 as a sightseeing tour, the Maid of the Mist recently launched new all-electric, zero-emission passenger vessels, the first of its kind in the U.S. Famous visitors to the boat have included Princess Diana, President Jimmy Carter, and Mikhail Gorbachev.
 You’ll go past the American Falls and the Bridal Veil Falls on the U.S. side, then past the Horseshoe Falls on the Canadian side before ending back at the U.S. side at Niagara Falls State Park.

 3. Old Fort Niagara